 History of The Auxiliary Units

-So who were these bands of mysterious men who not only prowled the Countryside of East Yorkshire but every seaside County from the North of Scotland all the way down the East Side of the UK too Cornwall.
-East Yorkshire had 22 Patrols ranging from 6 to 8 men fully trained in aspects of Unarmed Combat, Demolition, and Assassination.
+So who were these bands of mysterious men who not only prowled the Countryside of East Yorkshire but every seaside County from the North of Scotland all the way down the East Side of the UK to Cornwall.
+East Yorkshire had 34 Patrols ranging from 6 to 8 men fully trained in all aspects of Unarmed Combat, Demolition, and Assassination.

 We have to go way back to see that both Winston Churchill in his early days and Colonel then Major Gubbins (later on of SOE fame) had seen first hand that small teams of well equipped saboteurs could keep bands of soldiers pinned down at little to no cost.
 Thus the idea of a highly secretive anti invasion force was born and that it would be a Civilian Force.